FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 2.md

 				- Focuses on the technical specifications.
 			- Different approaches to systems design.
 				- Traditional design
-					- Consists of two different activities
+					- consists of two different activities
 						1. A structured analysis of the requirements specification, where the detailed structure of the problem is examined.
 						2. A structured design activity, where the results of the structured analysis are transformed into the software design.
 				- Object-oriented design